Justin-Diamond/RapidanAPI/README.md

 The RapidanAPI package can be installed with the command "pip install RapidanAPI" either on your own computer or in a virtual environment.
 Installation should only take a few seconds!

 # Available Endpoints
-Once this package is installed, you can access most datasets with a few lines of code and an API key – but endpoints like the Global Oil Balance have some extra parameters as well.
+Once this package is installed, you can access most datasets with a few lines of code and an API key – but endpoints like the Global Oil Balance have some extra parameters.
 Here is a list of endpoints and their parameters:

 {% seo %} {% include head-custom.html %}
 {% highlight html %}